gopi487krishna/proposal-gsoc-2020/README.md

 Kindly refer to the [competency test](https://github.com/gopi487krishna/FITS_primary_header)  solution for a basic implementation of this style of parsing with parsing policy ( The value_type  is not baked into the code but is exposed by the policy class making it highly flexible )

+## Proposed Milestones and Schedule

+In the time duration of 90 days ( Not exact )

+First 30 D